S.H.I.E.L.D.: Fictional organizational history

 Maria Hill would later recruit Nick Fury Jr into a new organisation, a quasi-official offshoot of the C.I.A. using the same branding: Super-Human Intelligence: Extra Legal Division.

 Organizational structure and procedure

 Over the decades, various writers have depicted S.H.I.E.L.D.'s organizational structure in several different ways.
 The Official Handbook of the Marvel Universe (first edition) describes an eight-level ranking structure (technician, administrator, field agent, regional officer, special officer, regional director, special director, executive director), although providing almost no detail on other aspects of the Directorate's internal makeup.
 Years later, the miniseries Agents of Atlas mentioned a position of "sub-director", and seemed to indicate that the administrative department of S.H.I.E.L.D. it itself referred to simply as "Directorate".

-Most of S.H.I.E.L.D.'s agents are normal humans.
-At one point the organization attempted to set up a team of superhuman agents, composed of Marvel Man (the future Quasar), Texas Twister, Blue Streak and the Vamp but the latter two were secretly agents of the criminal organization the Corporation, and the team broke apart before it had its first official mission.
-A second team organized years later also lasted only a short while.